IP traceback: Probabilistic packet marking

+These bounds were improved by Adler, Edmonds, and Matoušek.
+For a single attack path, they proved that any memoryless PPM scheme requires at least $\Omega\!\big(2^{b}\cdot 2^{\,2n/(2^{b}-1)}\big)$ packets.
+They also gave a near-matching (“quasi-optimal”) upper bound: in a model with $m$ routers where each router chooses one of $s$ possible messages ($n = m\cdot \log_{2}(s)$), they show that $O\big(m\cdot 2^{2m\log_{2}(s)/(2^{b}-1)}\big)$ packets suffice.
+Thus, the true bound is roughly the square root of the upper bound originally provided by Adler, and roughly the square of his lower bound.
+The paper also presents a new protocol and analysis for multi-path attacks, generalizing the scenarios in which PPM remains effective.

 Deterministic packet marking

 Belenky and Ansari, outline a deterministic packet marking scheme.
 They describe a more realistic topology for the Internet – that is composed of LANs and ASs with a connective boundary – and attempt to put a single mark on inbound packets at the point of network ingress.
 Their idea is to put, with random probability of .5, the upper or lower half of the IP address of the ingress interface into the fragment id field of the packet, and then set a reserve bit indicating which portion of the address is contained in the fragment field.
 By using this approach they claim to be able to obtain 0 false positives with .99 probability after only 7 packets.

 Rayanchu and Barua provide another spin on this approach (called DERM).
 Their approach is similar in that they wish to use and encoded IP address of the input interface in the fragment id field of the packet.
 Where they differ from Belenky and Ansari is that they wish to encode the IP address as a 16-bit hash of that IP address.
 Initially they choose a known hashing function.
 They state that there would be some collisions if there were greater than 2^16 edge routers doing the marking.

 They attempt to mitigate the collision problem by introducing a random distributed selection of a hash function from the universal set, and then applying it to the IP address.
 In either hashing scenario, the source address and the hash are mapped together in a table for later look-up along with a bit indicating which portion of the address they have received.
 Through a complicated procedure and a random hash selection, they are capable of reducing address collision.
 By using a deterministic approach they reduce the time for their reconstruction procedure for their mark (the 16-bit hash).
 However, by encoding that mark through hashing they introduce the probability of collisions, and thus false-positives.